Kyagara/hagelslag/README.md

 ## Why

+I have also made a [Go](https://github.com/Kyagara/hagelslag/tree/rewrite_it_in_go) version of this project, just because, it will probably have more features and actually be supported.

 I wanted to practice some C and I've heard of scanners for Minecraft servers some time ago and decided to do something similar.
 I'm not following any guides or searching on how scanners (in general) work.
-Only Linux is supported.

-My idea with this project is to try and add as many features as I can just so I can try things out in C, this is just an educational project for me.
+My idea with this project is to try and add as many features as I can just so I can try out things in C, this is just an educational project for me.

 As I am not a C programmer, Im sure I am either not doing something the C way, or just being plain stupid.
 I am not following any standards, just solving my own problems, one of them being 'how the hell do I store 3.7 billion integers properly'.

 The `hagelslag` name came from a friend, well, eating a [Hagelslag](https://en.wikipedia.org/wiki/Hagelslag).

+Only Linux is supported.

 ## How